Resses/Chordland/README.md

 • In early stages have more than 1 of Each letter so player can get more chances to hear and learn them

-• Multiple difficulties(Beginner, Intermidiate, Mdvanced, Master
+• Multiple difficulties(Beginner, Intermediate, Advanced, Master)

+• Explain what all power ups do and tell player to look at upper right of screen

 • Have actual instrument sounds and allow player to choose them